 Identifying the major pain points in the website was our first priority.
 This was accomplished by intense heuristic evaluations, which also helped me pinpoint each experience-breaking instance.
 In order to demonstrate a solution based on my findings, the next step was to create a wireframe that illustrated content, as well as navigational hierarchy.

 After completing and testing lo-fidelity prototypes based on my wireframes, we began to build a hi-fidelity prototype to illustrate user flows to the client, in order to gather feedback.

 This feedback, along with the feedback that isn’t included in this case study, provided a compelling argument that our observations from the initial heuristic evaluation were on point.

 Once the best solutions were identified, we proposed a concept that followed responsive web best practices while utilizing the full potential of the Magento platform on the backend.
 Finally, the ideas were tested and revisions were made accordingly during multiple rounds of collaboration and design iteration with the client.

 The success of the updated customer experience on Nicole Miller’s website depended on a few factors: strategic product placement and categorization, the ability to navigate with ease on both desktop and mobile devices, removal of redundant and unnecessary steps for checking out, and rewarding returning customers with an optimized checkout experience.

 The result of the study was the full implementation of our suggested revisions in the current build of NicoleMiller.com

-Takeaways: Our favorite part of this project was sharing our process with our clients, and teaching the concept of Y. Part of doing consulting work includes leaving a product, as well as a client, in a better place at the end of a project.
-The result of this collaboration was that we all progressed as businesses, and that we have a better product and relationship because of it.
+Takeaways: My favorite part of this project was introducing the UX design process to our clients, and opening the doors of collaboration with the stakeholders.
+Part of doing consulting work includes leaving a product, as well as a client, in a better place at the end of a project.
+The result of this collaboration was that we all progressed as businesses and that we have a better product and relationship because of it.